dzwaneveld/tudelft-report-thesis-template/README.md

-# TU Delft - Unofficial Report Template (v1.2.2)
+# TU Delft - Unofficial Report Template (v1.3)

-This template aims to simplify and improve the (Xe)LaTeX template provided by the TU Delft.
-Major changes are a redesigned cover page and a rewritten class file for easier customization.
+This template aims to simplify and improve the LaTeX template provided by the TU Delft, which has not seen an update in quite some time.
+It features a redesigned cover page and a rewritten class file for easier customization.
 This template is made with Aerospace Engineering in mind (i.e. the included .bib entries and images are aerospace related), but it can be used universally.

-## Usage
+## Usage & Documentation

-This template requires XeLaTeX and uses BibLaTeX for the bibliography.
-If you would like to use it on [Overleaf](https://overleaf.com), download this project as a .zip file and create a new project > upload project.
-Make sure to change the the compiler to XeLaTeX.
+This template works with pdfLaTeX, XeLaTeX and LuaLaTeX.
+In order to adhere to the TU Delft house style, either XeLaTeX or LuaLaTeX is required, as it supports TrueType and OpenType fonts.
+BibLaTeX is used for the bibliography with as backend biber.

+Please visit dzwaneveld.github.io/report for the full documentation.

 ## Cover